The Admissions Office uses the AMP system for the entire application process. Our

-AMCAS application deadline was November 1, 2020.
-Secondary applications are only sent
+AMCAS deadline for Fall 2022 consideration is November 1, 2021.
+Secondary applications

-this year, via Zoom, on Wednesday afternoons from September 2020 - March 2021.
-Offers
+on Wednesday afternoons from September 2021 – March 2022.
+Offers of admissions will

-of admission will be made on a rolling basis through March 2021 with a waiting list
+be made on a weekly, rolling basis through March 2022 with a wait list beginning in

 Pass/Fail & Online Coursework and Labs: For students who do not receive standard